altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 Or see.
 Seriously - you are in way over your head here."
 *Rossin took another step forward - Kent pulled back the hammer of the gun.*
-"M::Don’t get me killed."
+"M::Don't get me killed."
 ~Martha watched all this from the shadow perspective studying Kent.~ ~She was sure he was ready to shoot.~
 *Rossin looked directly at Martha.*
-"R::You’re dead if they find him here, you know that right?"
+"R::You're dead if they find him here, you know that right?"
 *Rossin turned back to Kent.*
-"R::I’m not going to hurt you, or shoot you.
+"R::I'm not going to hurt you, or shoot you.
-I’ll...
+I'll...
-We’ll give it back later."
+We'll give it back later."
 ~The elevator bell rang down the hallway.~
 *Kent stepped into the room.*
 ~He considered it fitting, as he also borrowed this gun.~